harryob2/ppt-narration-tool/README.md

 # ppt-narration-tool
-This branch is for testing purposes only, specifically on building an add_audio() function for the python-pptx package.
+This branch is for testing purposes only, specifically for building an add_audio() function for the python-pptx package.
 You can test it out [here](https://python-pptx-add-audio.herokuapp.com/).

 The link to the original is ppt-narrator.com